-Nortek and Alseamar collaborated to equip the gliders with OEM ADCPs designed specifically to combat the challenges associated with glider descent and ascent.
+Nortek and Alseamar collaborated to equip the gliders with adapted ADCPs designed specifically to combat the challenges associated with glider descent and ascent.

 High-resolution current data is collected by the gliders during all stages of the mission, providing a more comprehensive picture of large-scale ocean processes.